Commercial battery storage · Vietnam

 USD · 25 years

-On 22 April 2026 MOIT issued Decision 963/QĐ-BCT, the implementing decision under Circular 60/2025/TT-BCT.
-The peak window moved to 17:30–22:30 Mon–Sat — five continuous hours, no Sunday peak.
-The morning peak (09:30–11:30) was abolished.
-Off-peak shifted to 00:00–06:00 daily.
-Tariff levels under Decision 1279/QĐ-BCT are unchanged — only the windows moved.
+Decision 963/QĐ-BCT is the proposed restructure of Vietnam's TOU peak hours, issued by MOIT on 22 April 2026 as the implementing decision under Circular 60/2025/TT-BCT.
+It will apply when EVN's next average retail price adjustment is made.
+Under the new windows, peak runs 17:30–22:30 Mon–Sat — five continuous hours, no Sunday peak.
+The morning peak (09:30–11:30) is abolished.
+Off-peak shifts to 00:00–06:00 daily.
+Tariff levels under Decision 1279/QĐ-BCT do not change — only the windows move.

 Solutions